harryseo1992/Pycharm-For-Dummies/docs/search.md

 : The file extension for the file containing python script.

 #### Access token
-: An authentication key that provides an application access on behalf of the user
+: An authentication key that provides an application access on behalf of the user.

 #### cmd
 : Microsoft Windows command that opends Command Prompt.